gchure/phd/docs/src/chapter_07/section_09_global_fit.md

 reported in Table 7.1 for each repressor copy number with Q18A showing the largest differences.
 The resulting induction profiles and predicted change in free energy for these mutants can be seen in @Fig:global_DNA_profiles.
-Overall, the induction profiles match the data to an appreciable agree.
+Overall, the induction profiles accurately capture the data.
 We acknowledge that even when using *all* repressor copy numbers, the fit to Q18A remains imperfect.
-However we contend that this disagreement is comparable to that observed in @razo-mejia2018 which described the induction profile of the wild-type repressor.
+However, we contend that this disagreement is comparable to that observed in @razo-mejia2018 which described the induction profile of the wild-type repressor.
 We find that the predicted change in free energy (bottom row in @Fig:global_DNA_profiles (B))